flan/staticdhcpd/branches/2.0.0/staticDHCPd/doc/customisation/scripting.rst

 handleUnknownMAC()
 ++++++++++++++++++
-.. function:: handleUnknownMAC(packet, method, mac, client_ip, relay_ip, pxe, vendor)
+.. function:: handleUnknownMAC(packet, method, mac, client_ip, relay_ip, pxe)

     If staticDHCPd gets a request to serve a MAC that it does not recognise, this function will be invoked, allowing you to query databases of your own